Tulip-Dev/tulip/doc/python/graphalgorithms.rst

 The sample code below illustrates how to call this algorithm from Python.
 We assume that a Tulip graph is bound to a "graph" variable and this graph contains a double property called "myMetric"::

   # get the input property from which to generate the partition
   myMetric = graph.getDoubleProperty("myMetric")

-	# get a data set filled with default parameters for the algorithm
+  # get a dictionnary filled with default parameters for the algorithm
-	dataSet = tlp.getDefaultPluginParameters("Equal Value", graph)
+  params = tlp.getDefaultPluginParameters("Equal Value", graph)

   # set the input property
-	dataSet["Property"] = myMetric
+  params["Property"] = myMetric

   # if you want to partition edges instead of nodes
-	# dataSet["Type"].setCurrent(1) # use string collection index
-	# or alternatively
-	# dataSet["Type"].setCurrent("edges") # use string collection value
+  # params["Type"] = "edges"

   # if you want connected sub-graphs
-	# dataSet["Connected"] = True
+  # params["Connected"] = True

   # now we call the algorithm
-	graph.applyAlgorithm("Equal Value", dataSet)
+  graph.applyAlgorithm("Equal Value", params)

 Calling a property algorithm on a graph
 ---------------------------------------